keithasaurus/koda-validate/docs/philosophy/validators.rst

     list_str_validator([1,2,3])
     # > Invalid(...)

-Since ``Validator``\s are essentially functions packaged as classes, they are easy to write.
-Take a look at Extension to see how.
+Since ``Validator``\s are essentially functions (packaged as classes), they are easy to write and very flexible.
+Take a look at
+Extension to see how.